magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 [differences between CLJ and CLJS](https://github.com/clojure/clojurescript/wiki/Differences-from-Clojure#the-reader),
 namely:

-* The `read` and `read-string` symbols are defined in the `cljs.reader` namespace, while the corresponding CLJ symbols are defined in the `clojure.core` namespace.
+* The CLJS `read` and `read-string` symbols are defined in the `cljs.reader` namespace, while the corresponding CLJ symbols are defined in the `clojure.core` namespace.

 This incidental complexity was needed because the Reader Conditionals were not available at the time of writing the `valip` library.
+As we'll see later, even if the dummy namespace seems to be a very smart trick, it is also affected by a subtle and serious security issue.

 ## What's next